Modernist Kaunas

 Community Members have visited.

-Ah2409 Airpunk Alessandro Alexander Barabanov Alexander Lehmann Ali Zingstra Alikander99 Allison Vies Ana Argo Astraftis Basementonline Bin Boroka Szamosi Caminographer ChrisDorn Christoph Christravelblog Claire Bradshaw Cody Ayers CugelVance Czesioszpachelka Dan Daniel C-Hazard David Berlanda Dibro Dimitar Krastev Eirini Eljx1988 Ellakiwi Els Slots Emi_mimmi Erik G Erik Jelinek Ertai FS Feldhase Filippo Ubaldi George Gdanski GeorgeIng61 Giannis75 Greekmuse06 Grzegorz Andruszkiewicz Gwythyr Hadrianus Harald T. Harry Mitsidis Hotpickle Hubert Hurrvinek Ivan Rucek J Mitchell Jakob Frenzel Janina Lehmann Janklak Janos Jarek Pokrzywnicki JoStof JobStopar Johnson Zhao Jonas Kremer Jose Antonio Collar Jsalda Judith Tanner Kasper Kerékgyártó Kevin247 Klara Woodson Krafal_74 Krijn Lichia Lilimarleenm Lubos Lier Lucio Gorla Ludvan Maki Wang Martina Rúčková Mathijs Małgosia Łupicka Michiel Dekker Mikita M Miri2808 Monchan5396 Nan Nicku Nongbulinqing Orphanos PabloNorte Palka25 Patrik Paul Schofield Petteri Philipp Leu Philipp Peterer Piotr Wasil Potsdamer Pressdm Rahelka Ralf Regele Randi Thomsen Reisedachs Remigiusz Reza Rich Forrest Roger Ourset Roman Bruehwiler Roman Raab SHIHE HUANG Sebasfhb Sergio Arjona Solivagant Sophie Stanimir Stanislaw Warwas Stijn Sue hayton Svein Elias Szucs Tamas Tarquinio_Superbo Tatiana Nikulnikova Tevity Thomas Buechler Timothy C Easton Tingmelvin Tommasorossotti Tony Hunt Travel Addicts Triath Tsunami Van Hung Voyager Westwards Yamen YaroMir Zfish Zoë Sheng
+Ah2409 Airpunk Alessandro Alexander Barabanov Alexander Lehmann Ali Zingstra Alikander99 Allison Vies Ana Argo Astraftis Basementonline Bin Boroka Szamosi Caminographer ChrisDorn Christoph Christravelblog Claire Bradshaw Cody Ayers Csaba Nováczky CugelVance Czesioszpachelka Dan Daniel C-Hazard David Berlanda Dimitar Krastev Eirini Eljx1988 Ellakiwi Els Slots Emi_mimmi Erik G Erik Jelinek Ertai FS Feldhase Filippo Ubaldi George Gdanski GeorgeIng61 Giannis75 Greekmuse06 Grzegorz Andruszkiewicz Gwythyr Hadrianus Harald T. Harry Mitsidis Hotpickle Hubert Hurrvinek Ivan Rucek J Mitchell Jakob Frenzel Janina Lehmann Janklak Janos Jarek Pokrzywnicki Javier JoStof JobStopar Johnson Zhao Jonas Kremer Jose Antonio Collar Jsalda Judith Tanner Kasper Kerékgyártó Kevin247 Klara Woodson Krafal_74 Krijn Lichia Lilimarleenm Lubos Lier Lucio Gorla Ludvan Maciej Gil Maki Wang Martina Rúčková Mathijs Małgosia Łupicka Michiel Dekker Mikita M Miri2808 Monchan5396 Nan Nicku Nongbulinqing Orphanos PabloNorte Palka25 Patrik Paul Schofield Petteri Philipp Leu Philipp Peterer Piotr Wasil Potsdamer Pressdm Rahelka Ralf Regele Randi Thomsen Reisedachs Remigiusz Reza Rich Forrest Roger Ourset Rolf Roman Bruehwiler Roman Raab SHIHE HUANG Sebasfhb Sergio Arjona Solivagant Sophie Stanimir Stanislaw Warwas Stijn Sue hayton Svein Elias Szucs Tamas Tarquinio_Superbo Tatiana Nikulnikova Tevity Thomas Buechler Timothy C Easton Tingmelvin Tommasorossotti Tony Hunt Travel Addicts Triath Tsunami Van Hung Voyager Westwards Yamen YaroMir Zfish Zoë Sheng

 The Plaque